HearstAT/docker-alpinehubot/README.md

 Mount the redis directory to avoid data reset on container replacement
 - /var/lib/redis

+Mount the config directory to manage credentials/settings outside of container
+- /opt/hubot/config

 Mount the scripts directory for script storage/easy addition
 - /opt/hubot/scripts

-Mount a customer configuration file, see below for more info
-- /opt/hubot/hubot.conf

 # Usage
 You have a few options in how to utilize this container